-- Two of the candidates came from referrals (the rest came from other recruiting channels, including job boards, careers page and social media.)
+- 15 of the candidates came from referrals (the rest came from other recruiting channels, including job boards, careers page and social media.)

-- Both referred candidates were moved to the next hiring stage (e.g. interview) along with 14 more candidates.
+- 4 of the referred candidates were moved to the next hiring stage (e.g. interview).

 - One of the referred candidates was hired.